dzambare22/CatInfo/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+## Compiles and hot-reloads for development
 ```
 npm run serve
 ```

-### Compiles and minifies for production
+## Compiles and minifies for production
 ```
 npm run build
 ```

-### Run your tests
+## Run your unit tests
 ```
 npm run test
 ```

-### Lints and fixes files
+## Lints and fixes files
 ```
 npm run lint
 ```
-### Why Vue Framework
-Vue.js is a front-end JavaScript framework.It is an open-source framework for developing single-page applications and user interfaces.
-.Easy to understand and learn
-.High performance, readability and single file component,lightweight
-.Virtual Dom one most imporatant feature in Vue.js
+## Production ready
+* For VueCli applications cli will provide commands to make application ready for production support.